ArvindSoma/a3c-super-mario-pytorch/README.md

 sudo apt-get install fceux
 ```

 Now the Super Mario Bros NES environment has to be set up.
-We using [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for gym with some modifications to run on the current OpenAI Gym version.
+We are using [Philip Paquette's Super Mario Bros](https://github.com/ppaquette/gym-super-mario) implementation for gym with some modifications to run on the current OpenAI Gym version.
 Follow [Issue 6](https://github.com/ppaquette/gym-super-mario/issues/6) to get the Mario NES environment up and running.

 To match the default settings of this project modify the *gym/envs/__init__.py* to register env